Art & Design

 This is the first outdoor, open-air museum of art in Japan

 There are 120 pieces by contemporary sculptors spread across the 70,000-square-meter museum grounds

 The defining feature of the Hakone Open-Air Museum is the vast array of 120 sculptures spread across the grounds.
-Including works by sculptors from both Japan and overseas, the many sculptures of this museum invite you to get up close and personal to appreciate what each piece is trying to convey.
+Including works by sculptors from both Japan and overseas, the many sculptures of this museum invite you to get up close to appreciate what each piece is trying to convey.

 Because these sculptures are outside, they can create different impressions from season to season.
 Whether against the backdrop of the beautiful florals of the spring or the bright sunlight of the summer, the red and yellow foliage of the fall or the stillness of the winter, the sculptures are beautiful whenever you visit.

 One of the largest of these sculptures is the Symphonic Sculpture.
 Visitors can go inside and climb the tall stained-glass tower-like sculpture to a platform with a great view of the museum grounds.

 There are five indoor exhibitions at the Hakone Open-Air Museum, one of which is a world-class Picasso exhibition, the Picasso Pavilion.
 The museum's collection includes more than 300 of Picasso's works, including oil paintings, prints, sculptures, ceramics, and gold objects.
 While only a certain number of pieces are on display at any given time, visitors can get an intimate look at the famous artist's work.